 Overview

-Where other batteries added features, the Canndy Mini stripped them away.
-No voltage adjustment, no display, no fancy modes—just a simple button-activated battery small enough to disappear in a pocket or palm.
+Most batteries add features.
+The Canndy Mini took them away.
+No voltage settings, no display, no modes.
+Just a button and a battery small enough to vanish in your palm.

 Design & Build Quality

-Build quality was reasonable for a budget mini battery.
-The construction felt solid despite the small size, and the 510 threading worked smoothly with compatible cartridges.
+Build quality was fine for a budget mini.
+Felt solid in hand, and the 510 threading connected smoothly.

 Size Considerations